nils-nm/Game_number_1/README.md

 developments for future projects

 - here is the character movement
-- array processing for drawing the level/map